jackwkemp/Dexter-DVLA-script/README.md

 With driver consent, we could query our internal system to generate a .csv file containing the required information.
 The goal of the project was to automate the process using a Python script integrated with Selenium and Chromedriver.

-## Script Overview
+## Features:

-The Python script automates the following workflow:

-1. Access the DVLA Website:

-    - Selenium is invoked to open the appropriate UK Government (DVLA) website.

-2. Extract Data from .csv:
+- **Automated Driver Onboarding**: Automates the process of verifying driver compliance.
+- **Steps**:

-    - The script retrieves the first row of data from a saved .csv file containing the Driver Licence Number, National Insurance Number, and Postcode.
+  1. Extract data from a .csv file (Driver Licence Number, National Insurance Number, Postcode).

-3. Input Data:

-    - The script enters the extracted information into the corresponding fields on the DVLA website.
+  2. Input data into the DVLA website.

-4. Submission and Validation:

-    - The script verifies the necessary fields and submits the information to log in.

-    - If the login attempt fails due to incorrect information, the script records the failure and proceeds to the next row in the .csv file.

-5. Extract Driver Points Information:

-    - Once logged in successfully, the script extracts the driver’s points information and saves it to a .txt file.
+  3. Retrieve points information and save to a .txt file.

-6. Completion:

-    - The script loops through all rows in the .csv file, completing the process for each driver.
-After completion, onboarding agents can review the results to identify drivers scheduled for onboarding that day.
+## Setup
+1. Clone the repository.
+2. Install dependencies: `pip install selenium`.
+3. Ensure `chromedriver` is available.
+4. Run the script: `python dexter_beta.py`.

 ## Outcomes and Benefits